 Spend time in the old town of Nuremberg.
 Explore the market square and the iconic Church of our Lady – Frauenkirche.
-This is a perfect example of brick work in Gothic architecture.
+This is a perfect example of brickwork in Gothic architecture.

 Nuremberg Castle and the Museum of the Dolls are some of the other tourist attractions that are worth visiting.
-Definitely take a stroll along the Rhine-Main-Danube Canal to experience this medieval town and know why it is considered as the unofficial Holy Roman Capital.
+Definitely take a stroll along the Rhine-Main-Danube Canal to experience this medieval town and know why it is considered the unofficial Holy Roman Capital.

-After a late lunch, drive or take a train to Prague – the capital of Czech Republic.
-Depending on when you arrive in town, if you are feeling adventurous, head to the Charles Bridge in old town square or settle in for a quiet supper, as next day will be LEGENDARY.
+After a late lunch, drive or take a train to Prague – the capital of the Czech Republic.
+Depending on when you arrive in town, if you are feeling adventurous, head to the Charles Bridge in the old town square or settle in for a quiet supper, as the next day will be LEGENDARY.

 Before hitting Moravia from Bavaria, you will notice the change in landscape with wineries’ and windmills.